-Jessica Alsford is an Executive Director and Head of Morgan Stanley's Sustainable + Responsible investment research team.
+Jessica Alsford is a Managing Director and Head of Morgan Stanley's Sustainable + Responsible Investment Research Team.
 Jessica joined the firm in 2005 and spent five years co-heading the Business Services team within Equity Research.
 In 2010, the team was ranked second in the Institutional Investor and Extel surveys.
 Prior to joining Morgan Stanley, Jessica was an equity research analyst at Cazenove.
 She holds an M.A. in social and political sciences from the University of Cambridge and is a CFA charter holder.

 Institutional investors are increasingly adopting sustainable investing practices, whether this be through specific thematic funds or ESG integration across all assets under management.
 Our analysis helps these investors to execute on their desired approach to sustainable investing.

 All of our reports are written in collaboration with the Equity Research stock analysts.
 There is a lot of reading and thinking about future trends, and I have to stay on top of the news across all sectors in order to understand what drives a business and then think about the risks that may affect its value.
 We need to know something about a lot of different topics in order to be able to analyze how trends may develop.
 I also spend a lot of time meeting with industry experts, speaking to our clients and engaging different parts of the firm that are also focused on sustainability issues.

 There is certainly no predictable path of progression here but opportunities arise consistently.
 You are encouraged to take these new opportunities and make the most of it, with the full support of the firm and your colleagues.